Welcome to our presentation of the Fredensborg House, a spectacular creation by Copenhagen-based NORM Architects.

 Glancing back down the central dividing hall, we see the entryway obscured by bright natural lighting.

-Master bedroom evokes the vertical windows of the main body of the home, widened to accommodate the entire space.
+Primary bedroom evokes the vertical windows of the main body of the home, widened to accommodate the entire space.
 A platform bed holds the center, flanked by an accent chair and white cubic shelving.

-Master bath, contrasting with the body of the home, appears in black floor and wall tiles, punctuated by an all-white vanity at center.
+Primary bath, contrasting with the body of the home, appears in black floor and wall tiles, punctuated by an all-white vanity at center.

 Exterior of the home appears in more subtle natural beige tones, with a tile roof and black trim over traditional brick structure.
 Full height glass greets visitors.